Living in Basel

 Many new areas have been designed and are being built primarily for families.
 Streets have been closed off to traffic, new parks have been built where there were parking lots.
 In recent years, all public playgrounds have been modernised, expanded and made safer for children.
 Near the German railway station, a whole new neighbourhood, the Erlenmatt, continues to grow, complete with family homes, a large park, an exceptional playground, a shopping area, schools and restaurants.
 Near the French border, the area around Voltaplatz has become a bustling neighbourhood with striking modern buildings, new cafés and a new adventure playground.
 And there is more to come: residential blocks along the Rhine are being built, and the former warehouses at Dreispitz have given way to a new campus for the College of Art and Design, along with museums, apartment blocks and restaurants.

 Building for the future

 A number of major construction projects have recently been completed: a completely new business centre has been set up around the main railway station.
 Other examples include the Exhibition Centre by architects Herzog & de Meuron next to the trade fair tower, the Kunstmuseum Basel extension, a master plan for the abandoned docks on the Rhine, new international tram and train connections, and the Novartis Campus that includes buildings by many internationally renowned architects.
 The first of the four new buildings being built by Roche – the Roche Tower – was inaugurated in 2015.
-At 178 m it is the tallest building in the country.
-Construction of the second Roche building, which is to have 50 storeys and will reach 205 m, is now underway.
+The second Roche Tower, which has 50 floors and is 205 metres high, is still under construction.
+It is currently the tallest office building in Switzerland.